DeCo-Education/DeCo-Docs/docs/into-the-woods/trail2-ergo-coding/1-t-ergo-syntax.md

 ```

-ErgoScript is based off of Scala, which brings means we have some standard functional programming methods and syntax
+ErgoScript is based off of Scala, which means we have some standard functional programming methods and syntax

 ```scala
   val myMap: Coll[(Int, Long)] = {      // Wrap this val statement into a function that returns a collection of integers paired with longs